wences-sanchez/Knowledge-Base/pages/Real-World Software Development (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- 2. The Bank Statements Analyzer
 		- -
-		- Describe the SRP Principle #card
+		- Describe the SRP Principle #car
 			- The Single Responsibility Principle (SRP) is a general software development guideline to follow that contributes to writing code that is easier to manage and maintain.

 			  You can think about SRP in two complementary ways: